-This comprehensive weekend-long seminar prepares participants to bring this highly successful program model to their own libraries.
-The 2004 Institute will cover a wide range of nuts-and-bolts information about producing vibrant poetry programs, building enriched collections and engaging enthusiastic audiences through effective community outreach.
-Participants will gain experience listening to, discussing and even writing poetry.
-We guarantee that no one will leave uninspired!
+The 2005 Institute will cover nuts-and-bolts information about producing vibrant poetry programs, building enriched collections and engaging enthusiastic audiences through effective community outreach.
+Participants will gain experience listening to, discussing, and even writing poetry.
+No one will leave uninspired!